rorymadden/neoprene/README.md

 # Neoprene

 Neo4j Object Modelling for Node.js
-NOTE: This only works with Neo4j 2.0
+NOTE: This only works with Neo4j 2.0.
+If you are using Neo4j < 2.0 then use neoprene 0.1.x.
+This version of neoprene is no longer supported as the changes are too large between the versions of Neo4j.

 Acknowledgements:
 This library is based heavily on the mongoose ORM for mongodb.
 The neo4j REST API was based on the 'node-neo4j' library.